-3. Alterations to roof, wall or floor cavities that are insulated to full depth with insulation having a minimum nominal value of R-3.0/inch and having a vapor retarder installed to separate the insulation from the conditioned space in accordance with the Minnesota Building Code.
+3. Alterations to roof, wall or floor cavities that are insulated to full depth with insulation having a minimum nominal value of R-3.0/inch and having either integral vapor retarder qualities or a membrane vapor retarder with properties that allow drying to the interior installed to separate the insulation from the conditioned space in accordance with the Minnesota Building Code.